shieldfy/API-Security-Checklist/README.md

 # API-Security-Checklist
-Checklist of the most important security countermeasures when designing,testing, and releasing your API
+Checklist of the most important security countermeasures when designing,testing, and releasing your API.

 # AUTHENTICATION : JWT (JSON WEB TOKEN)